lotkey/Adversarial-Machine-Learning-Defenses/README.md

 ## data_loader.ipynb

 This notebook loads the LFW dataset, normalizes it, and saves separate files for training, testing, and validation data.
+To normalize the data, this notebook loads the images as integer arrays and scales them into float arrays with values in the range [0.0-1.0].

 Download the [LFW](http://vis-www.cs.umass.edu/lfw/) dataset to some path **PATH**.
 Set the variables:
 - **DATA_DIR** to **PATH**